brendanberg/L/introduction.md

 Maybe?

 	> = ['a', 4] type
-	list[_]
+	list[T]

 	> = { 'a' : 1, 'b' : 2, 'c' : 3 } type
 	map{string:int}

 Container types are further identified by the keys' type and the values' type.
+Heterogeneous lists are specified with a type variable.

 	> = int type
 	type